adriangeerre/SyFi/README.md

 ## Pipeline

+SyFi is divided into three sequential modules:

-This pipeline uses Illumina reads, contigs and a sequence target (e.g., 16S) to obtain the target haplotypes abundances ratio.
+Main: This pipeline uses Illumina reads, contigs and a sequence target (e.g., 16S) to obtain the target haplotypes abundances ratio.
+Amplicon: This pipeline retrieves amplicon fingerprints from the gene fingerprints from the first module using in silico primers.
+Quant: This pipeline takes the results from the first module and quantify the fingerprint abundance from amplicon sequencing data

 ## Dependencies